Surge Protector vs Voltage Regulator A Comprehensive Comparison

 2. Limited Surge Protection

 Voltage regulators are not designed to handle sudden voltage spikes caused by lightning or severe power surges.
-Pairing a voltage regulator with a surge protector ensures comprehensive protection for your devices.
+Pairing a voltage regulator with a surge protector ensures comprehensive device protection.

 3. Complex Installation